ebouchut/alfred-github-workflow/README.md

 Setup
 -----

-This workflow requires PHP, which is no longer pre-installed since macOS 12 Montery.
+This workflow requires PHP, which is no longer pre-installed since macOS 12 Monterey.
 You can install it via [Homebrew](https://brew.sh) (`brew install php`).

 ### For github.com